matt9527-marist/MyObsidianNotes/Machine Learning/Google Talk on Machine Learning.md

 How does this work?
 ![[Pasted image 20250826175852.png]]
 Suppose we have all of our hypotheses.
-1) We have a prior probability - how much we beli
+1) We have a prior probability - how much we believe in the hypothesis before seeing anything.
+2) As the evidence comes in, we update the probability of each hypothesis.
+The hypothesis consistent with the data will see its probability go up, and the hypothesis inconsistent with data vice versa.
+3)